openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

 ### Remote HTTP URL from a private GitHub repository

-If you are using `GitHub` and If the remote task URL uses the same host as where the repository CRD is, PAC will use the  GitHub token and fetch the URL using the GitHub API.
+If you are using `GitHub` and If the remote task URL uses the same host as where the repository CRD is, Pipelines-as-Code will use the  GitHub token and fetch the URL using the GitHub API.

 For example if you have a repository URL looking like this :